markusmoenig/Eldiron/docs/docs/creator/actions.md

 * if a tile is selected, it opens the **pixel tile editor**
 * if a node group is selected, it opens the **tile node graph editor**

+For the **Prefabs** dock, it opens the selected project Prefab in the isolated Prefab editor.
+That editor keeps the same Prefab UUID, reuses the normal Object, Face, Edge, Vertex, camera, undo, and 3D Paint paths, and provides a hierarchical Prefab / part / Geometry Object tree with part pivots and Door preview controls.

 Options: none.